Moghan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Epochs was set to 400 and learning rate to 0.0001.
 Batch size was kept at(from LeNet-lab) 128.

-The code for training the model is located in the tenth cell of the ipython notebook.
+The code for training the model is located in the 10th and 11th cells of the ipython notebook.

 ####5.
 Solution design
 With the LeNet project as a starting ground, I went straight for the architecture, and training on different NN designs.